gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 &nbsp;

 ### J.D.
-Meier&#8217;s Blog
+Meier's Blog

 J.D.
-Meier is the author of the fantastic book &#8216;Getting Results the Agile Way&#8217;.
+Meier is the author of the fantastic book &#8216;Getting Results the Agile Way'.
 The very same book I am basing one of my new apps on (which I wrote about a little here: [Extreme Results](http://gjermundbjaanes.com/learning-web-dev-series-part-5-extreme-results/))

 Meier posts inspirational and productivity-centered posts.